spiralulam/intro_opt_models/errata.md

 - p.
 118, problem statement. min_y... has to be min_b... instead, since b is a decision variable and y is fixed
 - p.
 121, "Nun möchten Sie modellieren, dass sich DIE EINTRÄGE pro ..."
 - p.
 142Z-4, "Definition einer konvexen Menge"
 - p.
+149, the distance between the circle mid points should be 2r (and not r).
+Thanks to Zlatan for pointing this out!
+- p.
 167Z-4, space after bracket missing
 - p.
 169, delta (v,u) instead of (u,v)
 - p.
 179 and following, t/t' (and K/K') mixed up